 The following discussion and analysis of the financial condition and results of operations of Cadre Holdings, Inc. (D/B/A The Safariland Group) ("Cadre," "the Company" "we," "us" and "our") should be read together with our unaudited consolidated financial statements as of and for the three months ended March 31, 2021 and 2020 and our audited consolidated financial statements as of and for the years ended December 31, 2020 and 2019 in each case together with related notes thereto, included elsewhere in this prospectus.
 The following discussion contains forward-looking statements that reflect future plans, estimates, beliefs and expected performance.
 The forward-looking statements are dependent upon events, risks and uncertainties that may be outside of Cadre's control.
 Our actual results may differ significantly from those projected in the forward-looking statements.
-Factors that might cause future results to differ materially from those projected in the forward-looking statements include, but are not limited to, those discussed in the sections entitled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" included elsewhere in this prospectus.
+Factors that might cause future results to differ materially from those projected in the forward-looking statement he sections entitled "Risk Factors" and "Cautionary Statement Regarding Forward-Looking Statements" included elsewhere in this prospectus.
 Certain total amounts may not foot due to rounding.